naranjii/bento/README.md

 	 ```sh
 	 pip install -e .
 	 ```

-## API key setup
+3. Setup your API key to your environment:

-Ensure registering @ www.virustotal.com to receive your API key.
+Ensure you're registered @ www.virustotal.com to get an API key.
-Get your VirusTotal API key as an environment variable:
+Insert your key as BENTO_VT_API_KEY in environment variables:

 - On Windows (PowerShell):
 	```powershell